Legend of Arcadia (ARCA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Legend of Arcadia Historical Price

-According to the latest data gathered on Legend of Arcadia live price page, the current price of Legend of Arcadia is 0.011795USD.
+According to the latest data gathered on Legend of Arcadia live price page, the current price of Legend of Arcadia is 0.011866USD.
 The circulating supply of Legend of Arcadia(ARCA) is

 In the past 24 hours, Legend of Arcadia has shown a price movement of